hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/035_reason_and_religion.md

 (*Delivered in England*)

-A sage called Nârada went to another sage named Sanatkumâra to learn about truth, and Sanatkumara inquired what he had studied already.
+A sage called Nārada went to another sage named Sanatkumāra to learn about truth, and Sanatkumara inquired what he had studied already.
 Narada answered that he had studied the Vedas, Astronomy, and various other things, yet he had got no satisfaction.
 Then there was a